 “When life gives you a unique time window, take advantage of it to forge new life experiences, learn and grow, or just mint some beautiful memories ”

-For me, such an opportunity arose again in the second half of 2017, the last time being in 2015, when I spent two months in Fiji Islands, Australia, and New Zealand.
-Having since acquired the soul of a wandering backpacker, it took me no time to embark on a serendipitous adventure that I had fantasized for some time – a solo motorbike trip across Vietnam.
+For me, such an opportunity arose again in the second half of 2016, the last time being in 2015, when I spent two months in Fiji Islands, Australia, and New Zealand.
+Having since acquired the soul of a wandering backpacker, it took me no time to embark on a serendipitous adventure that I had fantasized about for some time – a solo motorbike trip across Vietnam.
 Starting in Saigon (Ho Chi Minh City) and ending in Hanoi, after 28 days and more than 2000 kilometers on the road, that fantasy became a reality.

 I mixed up the classic coastal route with the newer inland/mountainous Ho Chi Minh Highway, zig-and-zagging a couple of times between the tracks.
 With 12 stops in-between, I: